+The proof of Theorem \ref{thm:HbH} is more involved than those of previous theorems, since in the hop-by-hop case, the chosen path could change at intermediate nodes.
+To overcome this difficulty, we introduce another notion of regret corresponding to the achieved throughput (i.e., the number of packets successfully received by the destination per unit time), which we refer to as the {\it throughput regret}.
+The proof uses the results of \cite{Graves1997} for throughput regret, but also relies on Lemma~\ref{lem:delayEqThroughput}, which provides an asymptotic relationship between $R^\pi(N)$ and the throughput regret.

-\emph{Discussion:} as shown in~\cite[Theorem~2]{Graves1997}, the asymptotic regret lower bounds derived in Theorems \ref{thm:SourceAggregate}-\ref{thm:SourceSemi-bandit}-\ref{thm:HbH} are \emph{tight} in the sense that one can design actual routing policies achieving these regret bounds (although these policies might well be extremely complex and impractical).
-Hence from the fact that $C_1(\theta)\ge C_2(\theta)=C_3(\theta)$, we conclude that: \begin{enumerate} \item The best source routing policy with semi-bandit feedback asymptotically achieves a lower regret than the best source routing policy with bandit feedback; \item The best hop-by-hop routing policy asymptotically obtains the same regret as the best source routing policy with semi-bandit feedback. \end{enumerate}
+As shown in~\cite[Theorem~2]{Graves1997}, the asymptotic regret lower bounds derived in Theorems \ref{thm:SourceAggregate}-\ref{thm:SourceSemi-bandit}-\ref{thm:HbH} are \emph{tight} in the sense that one can design actual routing policies achieving these regret bounds (although these policies might well be extremely complex to compute and impractical to implement).
+Hence from the fact that $c_1(\theta)\ge c_2(\theta)=c_3(\theta)$, we conclude that: \begin{itemize} \item The optimal source-routing policy with semi-bandit feedback asymptotically achieves a lower regret than the optimal source-routing policy with bandit feedback; \item The optimal hop-by-hop routing policy asymptotically obtains the same regret as the optimal source-routing policy with semi-bandit feedback. \end{itemize}